BestTimesToVisit.com Logo

 safety

 Copenhagen is one of the safest cities in the world, but it's always wise to be aware of your surroundings, especially in crowded tourist areas like Nyhavn.
-Keep an eye on your belongings, particularly in busy markets or on public transport, to avoid petty theft.
+Keep an eye on your belongings, particularly if you're cycling, and you'll have a worry-free trip.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.